MicaelTargino/C/README.md

 ### Strings

 - ✅ **String Concatenation**: Write a function that concatenates two strings dynamically, ensuring the resulting string is properly null-terminated.
-- **String Split**: Implement a function that splits a string into an array of strings based on a delimiter.
-Make sure to dynamically allocate memory for the array and the strings within it.
 - **Reverse String**: Create a function to reverse a string in place without using any additional dynamic memory allocation.

 ### Linked Lists